egorf/reach-docs-common/tutorials/gps-post-processing.md

 ### Calculating base position

 Start [RTKLIB RTKPOST](https://files.emlid.com/RTKLIB/rtkpost_emlid_b27.exe) software and enter the fields as shown here.
-If running for the first time you will need to set mode to Kinematic or Static in the options to unlock the fields for base staiton data.
+If running for the first time you will need to set mode to Kinematic or Static in the options to unlock the fields for base station data.
 You can skip the start time, it is not compulsory.

 * Choose rover .obs file for the Rover field (RINEX file from your rover).
 * Select base station .obs file for the Base Station field (RINEX file from your base).
 * Put base or rover .nav file in the third field.
-* (Optional) You can as well add precise ephemeresis and clocks at this stage.
+* (Optional) You can as well add precise ephemeris and clocks at this stage.
 They are required for long baselines.

 <div style="text-align: center;"><img src="../img/reach/post-processing/rtkpost_adding_files.png" style="width: 600px;"></div>